fieldtrip/website/development/git.md

 ### How to add a feature or fix a bug

-You only have read permission for the [FieldTrip repo](https://github.com/fieldtrip/fieldtrip), this means that you cannot directly change the code of the FieldTrip repository.
+You only have read permission for the [FieldTrip repository](https://github.com/fieldtrip/fieldtrip) on GitHub, this means that you cannot directly change the code of the FieldTrip repository.
 What you can do, as demonstrated below, is:

 1. Copy the FieldTrip repository under your private account on github.com (this is called **forking**).
 2. This new personal repository will become your **remote repository**.
 You will need **clone** the remote repository onto your local machine.